c0dypeng/CodySimpleEQ/README.md

 GUI will be added in the future.(Approximately August)

-It's the first plugin I build, if you like it give it a star
+It's the first plugin I build, if you like it give me a star!